janechodance/janechodance/README.md

 React Redux <br />
 Current project :crystal_ball: :<br />
 My happy place app <br/>
-:star2: An app that combines shopping and social media experience and creates community between shoppers and vendors.:star2:
+:star2: An app that combines shopping and social media experience and creates community between shoppers and vendors.:star2: <br />
+Passion: <br />
+Proud creator of a jewlery shop called "The colors of elephant"